dgroomes/electron-playground/README.md

 * DONE How does the "preload" lifecycle work exactly?
 How does ipc work?
 How do Web Workers work?
 I'd like to try injecting the version data using one of these methods instead of what I'm doing in the `detect-versions.js` script.
+* DONE Send a message from the mainProcess to the renderer process